zeruth/meteor-mp/README.md

 # Info
 You should be able to use the Account plugin to configure Auto User/Pass, and that will let you login when hitting existing user.
+(properties are stored in sandboxed app data, no other apps can access this data unless your device is rooted.)

 You should be able to rotate the camera, long press to open menu, and tap to click.

 Currently the AWT side of things is pretty heavy in-game, this can likely be improved substantially.